machinetranslate/machinetranslate.org/customisation/alignment.md

 German: `Das` `Buch` `liegt` `auf` `dem` `Tisch` `.`

-By identifying the corresponding words, the two example sentences are aligned and used as [training data](/customisation/training-data.md) for the machine translation system.
+By identifying the corresponding words, such as `book` and `Buch` or `table` and `Tisch`, the two example sentences are aligned and used as [training data](/customisation/training-data.md) for the machine translation system.

 ### Approaches